cmannett85/malbolge/README.md

 <img src="./playground/logo.svg" alt="Malbolge Logo" width="250"/>

 # malbolge
-A virtual machine to execute Malbolge programs, written in C++20 and dependent on Boost v1.67.
+A virtual machine to execute Malbolge programs, written in C++20.

-Only tested using g++ v10.0.1 on Linux, and for the WASM build using Emscripten v1.39.19.

 ## Usage
 You can load from a file like this: